edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **What’s Improved?**

-* **Encapsulation**: The `PhoneNumber` and `Address` classes encapsulate their own validation logic and behaviors, ensuring that any logic related to these concepts is centralized within their respective classes.
+* **Encapsulation**: The `PhoneNumber` and `Address` classes encapsulate their own validation logic and behaviours, ensuring that any logic related to these concepts is centralised within their respective classes.
 * **Clarity and Type Safety**: The use of custom types makes the code more expressive and provides better type safety.
 The Order class no longer has to worry about how to validate phone numbers or addresses.